yoshikiohshima/renkon-presenter/PX25/presentation.md

 ## Renkon: An FRP Language

 - Borrow syntax from JavaScript.
-- Free variables become dependencies for a node..
+- Free variables become dependencies for a <b>node</b> in the reactive network.
 - Separation between behaviors on the continuous time domain and events on the discrete domain: A very good thing!
 - A sound foundation to build a data-flow execution model.